openprov/ssi-consultancy/InteroperabilityTestHarness.md

 * CommandLineComponent(ConfigurableComponent)
   - New class.
   - configure checks for "executable" and "arguments" in configuration.
+  - These are assumed to be strings and are converted (using a string split) into lists internally.
 * RestComponent(ConfigurableComponent)
   - New class.
   - configure checks for "url" in configuration.